dawidmalina/docker-volumes/README.md

-docker-jenkins-volumes
+docker-volumes
 ======================

 This is base image containing BusyBox for volumes.

 To build run this command:

-docker build -t "dawidmalina/docker-jenkins-volumes" .
+docker build -t "dawidmalina/docker-volumes" .